eliezerchavez/agr-infra-azure/terraform/modules/networking/rt/README.md

 ## Contributing

-Contributions to enhance module functionality or documentation are welcome.
+Contributions to enhance the module’s functionality or documentation are welcome.
 Please open an issue or submit a pull request with your suggestions.
 Remember to update tests as appropriate.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Accepted Conventions